 The PC connects to the robot controller in the usual way via serial or USB.
 A second serial channel (or USB converter) connects to the robot controller second serial channel.
 So there are now 2 serial connections between the PC and the controller.
 This permits you to write your program in RobWin and test out communication with the camera as you go along.

 Software is provided for the controller i.e. commands or words that you can use.
 The simplest command is just VISION.
 This then sends a command to the vision system.
 The camera takes measurements and sends back the position of the object in X and Y coordinates plus it's angle.
 The robot now knows exactly where the object is and its orientation and can pick it up rotating the wrist as necessary.

-The blue cross is the camera center (0,0).
+The red cross is the camera center (0,0).
 The mauve cross is the centre of the object, shown in this example as 7.6mm on X and 6.2mm on Y from the camera center with the object tilted to 2.7 degrees.
 Note that the centre of the picture is not X=0,Y=0 of the robot.
 These are relative positions.
 The robot system therefore adds offsets to reach the exact position required.